 I then let it lay flat in my fridge until it cooled off.

 And then lay it in the fridge to finish setting up.
 You want the JELLO to be almost all the way firm, but still squishy.

 I do want to say this.
 Lay your sensory bags flat in a sheet pan in your fridge.
 We had a leak and my fridge was covered in red Jello.

 Also, you may want to double bag it.
 If you do that, you’ll need to tape the inside bag to the outer bag, so it doesn’t fall down when you hang it up.
-(We didn’t double bag it, and had a little stickiness later on… but that was mostly because of our leak.)

 They liked to try to get all the googly eyes up to the top, and then wipe them back down.